tos-kamiya/slothx/README.md

 ### Notes

-- Ensure that `pipx` is properly installed and available in your `PATH` before using **Slothx**.
+- Ensure that `pipx` is properly installed and available in your `PATH` before using Slothx.
-- The tool assumes that your Python script has a `main` function as the entry point.
+- The tool assumes that your Python **script has a `main` function** as the entry point.
+- Some Python packages have **different names for the import statement and the pip package**.
+For example, the `opencv-python` package is installed via `pip`, but imported as `cv2` in your script.
+Slothx may fail to detect third-party dependencies correctly in such cases.

 ## License